hackclub/hackclub/workshops/personal_website/README.md

 > ![](img/html_add_description.gif)

-Notice that the blank space between my name and description isn't reflected on the web page.
+Notice that the blank line between my name and description isn't reflected on the web page.
 Adding blank lines or spaces between your words in HTML does will not change what your website looks like.